egr314-team202/egr314-team202.github.io/index.md

 ## Project Status
-As of February, 2023, this project is still underway.
-We will be presenting the final concept at Innovation Showcase on April 28, 2023.
-Until then, we will continue to push regular updates to this website and it's associated repositories as the project progresses.
+As of April 30, 2023, this project is complete.
+We presented the final concept at Innovation Showcase on April 28, 2023.
+All final resources and code have been posted on this website and the code repository.